 Tags are a great way to manage the research phase of recruiting, commonly known as "sourcing."
 To use tags for sourcing, when you identify a candidate, add them to JobScore and tag them instead of assigning them to a job.
 Try adding a tag "DevOps" instead of assigning them to an open job called "DevOps Engineer."
 Contact the candidate.
 If you reach them and they express interest in an open job, then assign them to the job so they show up in pipeline reports.
-Typically you'd create a sourcing project tags for each specific research project you start and then tag every candidate lead, similar to how you might put a series of resumes in a folder.
-Don't ever delete sourcing project tags - that way you can go back and revisit your research if you need to later.
+Typically you'd create a sourcing project tag for each specific research project you start and then tag every lead, similar to how you might put a series of resumes in a folder.
+Try not to delete sourcing project tags - that way you can go back and revisit your research later if you need to.

 Examples: "devops 2014" "Q3 interns" "rhodes scholars""

 Adding a sourcing project tag to a candidate is really just the first step.
 After you identify a prospect, you need to start recruiting them!
 Outreach tags are used to keep track of whether you've contacted a candidate to generate interest -- and how often.
 For instance, when you send the first email to a prospect you might add the "email1" or "voicemail1" tag.
 If they don't respond and you email them again, add the "email2" or "voicmail2" tag.